 Customers are not aware of which medicines are covered by their insurance till they reach the pharmacy.

-We organized the concepts by grouping complementary and/or similar concepts, and categorized them under
+I organized the concepts by grouping complementary and/or similar concepts, and categorized them under:

 To narrow down our concepts, we used the